Laurel School District's land acquisition proposition

-BILLINGS, Mont. -- Tuesday, November 5th's election day votes will determine if the Laurel School District's land acquisition will pass.
+BILLINGS, Mont. - Voters will determine if the Laurel School District's land acquisition will pass in Tuesday's municipal election.

 According to the ballot, the district plans to use the elementary building reserve fund levy approved in May to purchase this building site located just a few minutes from Laurel High School.
 The land is 21.4 acres total and will cost the school district $405,000.